Peter-Greek/AlgsCSCI301-Implementations/README.md

 # LuaAlgsCSCI
-Combination of all my CSCI 301 Lua Implementations
+Combination of all my CSCI 301 Implementations